ariakit/ariakit/docs/state-containers.md

 <Hidden visible>Hidden</Hidden>
 ```

-If you pass in a `hideOnEsc` prop, you will need to provide a `hide` function so the component will know how to hide itself when `esc` is pressed.
+If you pass in a `hideOnEsc` or `hideOnClickOutside` props, you will need to provide a `hide` function so the component will know how to hide itself when `esc` is pressed or do you clicked outisde the component.
 ```jsx
 import { Hidden } from "reakit";